-Figure 9-<ANA> eBCS Info frame Flags field format
+Figure 9-bc2 eBCS Info frame Flags field format

 The Fragmentation Number subfield in the Flags field is a 3bit unsigned integer that is the total number of the fragmentation.

 The Fragmentation Index subfield is the Flags field is a 3bit unsigned integer that is the fragmentation index of the eBCS Info frame.